Barbara Lynch (restaurateur): Awards and honors

-Besides the aforementioned Outstanding Restaurateur award, she has won James Beard Awards for who's who of food & beverage in America in 2013, the award for outstanding wine program (No. 9 Park) in 2012, and best chef in the Northeast (No. 9 Park) in 2003.
+Lynch has won James Beard Awards for who's who of food & beverage in America in 2013, the award for outstanding wine program (No. 9 Park) in 2012, and best chef in the Northeast (No. 9 Park) in 2003.

 After Lynch opened No. 9 Park, the restaurant was named one of the “Top 25 New Restaurants in America” by Bon Appétit and “Best New Restaurant” by Food & Wine.

 She is the sole female Relais & Châteaux grand chef in North America.

 In 2009, she won the Amelia Earhart Award.

 Her first cookbook, Stir: Mixing It Up in The Italian Tradition, received a Gourmand Award for Best Chef Cookbook in the US in 2009.
 Lynch made the 2017 Time magazine's "Top 100 Most Influential People of the Year."
-In April 2017, Lynch released a memoir titled "Out of Line, A Life playing with Fire," in the memoir Lynch opens up about her personal life.
+In April 2017, Lynch released a memoir titled "Out of Line, A Life playing with Fire".

 Personal life

 Lynch is a resident of Gloucester, Massachusetts.
+She is a first cousin of Stephen Lynch, the U.S. House of Representative from Massachusetts.